 - Ignore the haters!
 Traveling with a baby can be very intimidating and the dirty looks from people don’t make it any easier.
 My only advice is just to ignore people who seemed annoyed that you have a baby.
 Do not worry about what they may think or say to you.
 You do what is best for you and your baby!

 To be honest, traveling is exhausting, so adding a baby to it makes it that much more tiring.
 But it doesn’t have to be stressful.
-To keep it enjoyable just make sure you have everything you need for you and baby and stay light hearted!
+To keep it enjoyable just make sure you have everything you need for you and baby and stay light-hearted!
 When you start to stress out, your baby will sense that, so stay calm and enjoy the ride.
-I hope these minor tips help you in your next travel adventure!
+I hope these minor tips help you with your next travel adventure!

 Abby is a first time Mom, and an amazing team member of Baja Baby.
 She lives in Colorado with her husband Alex, their beautiful new baby girl Amelia Grace and Maple the dog.